Thomas & Friends merchandise: Large versions

 Large Motorized versions of Thomas and Percy were released in 1985.
 These used the same designs as the die-cast versions, and can move when pulled back.
 A Remote Control Thomas and a Personalized Money Box was also released in 1985, similar in design to the Motorized version.
 They were discontinued shortly after.

 Wind-Up versions

-A range called Pull Back and Go! featuring pullback versions of Thomas, Percy, Toby, and Bertie were released under Shining Time Station.
+A range titled Pull Back and Go! featuring pullback versions of Thomas, Percy, Toby, and Bertie were released under Shining Time Station.
 A large wind-up Sir Topham Hatt was also produced, and later a Wind-Up series with Thomas, Percy, James, Henry, Bill, Ben, and Bertie.

 Collector Cards

 Sets containing eight collector cards of vehicles were made from 1996 to 1999, similar to the existing cards on the packaging design from those corresponding years which could be cut out.

 Merit

 Merit produced several push-along toys to tie-in with the TV series.
 These included a sit-on Thomas built for toddlers which had a black handle on the rear which enabled it to be pushed along by the parent, large push along versions using hook couplings of Thomas, Annie, and Clarabel and Percy with Troublesome Trucks, a small push along version of Thomas, Annie, and Clarabel using stronger pivot couplings, a Thomas toy with shaped holes and a set of blocks which could be inserted into the correct holes on the Thomas, and some larger scale battery-operated toys.